-Based on source material from Talmud and Midrash, an imagined "Midrash Theatre Company" is proposed as a Talmudic era theatre house where some of the greatest Jewish tales were written and performed.
+Based on source material from Talmud and Midrash, sheets in this collection include those form the "Midrash Theatre Company", a fictional Talmudic era theatre house where some of the greatest Jewish tales were written and performed.

 The Talmudic accounts of the Angel of Death are reimagined as theatrical performances by the great Amora and Drashan, Rabbi Yehoshua ben Levi (Joshua Ben-Levi).